-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE PL, LV, DE COMMISSION PROPOSAL Drafting Comments within the meaning of Article 4 (4) of Regulation (EU) 2016/679. including at least one option which is not based on profiling, within the meaning of Article 4 (4) of Regulation (EU) 2016/679.
-Very large online platforms shall also make this information directly and easily accessible from a specific section of the online interface from the page where the information is being prioritized according to the recommender system.
-EE (Drafting): 1.
-Very large online platforms that use recommender systems shall set out in their terms and conditions, in a clear, accessible and easily comprehensible manner, the main parameters used in their recommender systems, as well as any options for the recipients of the service to modify or influence those main parameters that they may have made available, including at least one option which is not based on profiling, within the meaning of Article 4 (4) of Regulation (EU) 2016/679 PL (Drafting): Very large online platforms that use recommender systems or any other systems used to determine the order of presentation of content, including that which decrease the visibility of content, shall set out in their terms and conditions, in a clear, accessible and easily comprehensible manner, the main parameters DIRECTIVE (EU) 2019/2161 ("better enforcement and modernisation of Union consumer protection rules") sets similar information requirements for the ranking systems on online marketplaces.
-However, here the directive requires that the information be accessible from the online interface.
-As very few consumers actively interact with the terms and conditions, a similar requirement should be included in this regulation, for it to have any effect on consumer protection.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments 1.
+Very large online platforms that use recommender systems shall set out in their terms and conditions, in a clear, accessible and easily comprehensible manner, the main parameters used in their recommender systems, as well as any options for the recipients of the service to modify or influence those main parameters that they may have made available, including at least one option which is not based on profiling, within the meaning of Article 4 (4) of Regulation (EU) 2016/679 PL (Drafting): Very large online platforms that use recommender systems or any other systems used to determine the order of presentation of content, including that which decrease the visibility of content, shall set out in their terms and conditions, in a clear, accessible and easily comprehensible manner, the main parameters used in their recommender these systems.
+NEW 2.
+The main parameters referred to in paragraph 1 shall include, at minimum: (a) the main criteria used by the relevant recommender system, (b) how these criteria are weighted against each other, (c) the optimisation goal of the relevant recommender system, (d) explanation of the role that the behaviour of the terms and conditions, a similar requirement should be included in this regulation, for it to have any effect on consumer protection.
 SK (Comments): We suggest to examine the introduction of the "opt-out" option as a preferred option ("by default"), especially for very large online platforms.
 This approach allows users to set a preference and type of algorithm for displaying customized, personalized content on the platform as per the data minimalism standards.
 We would like to give into a consideration if this article should contain also possibility for platforms to use other place than terms and conditions to set out their main parameters.
 It could increase chance to display them in a place that platforms would identify as more user friendly.
-EE (Comments): Ton-p- shemotor manner, the main parameters We believe that only having the possibility to
+EE (Comments): We believe that only having the possibility to opt in or out from profiling does not give users much actual control over the content they see PL (Comments): 1.
+Definition of "main parameters" should be made more specific.
+We propose including a non-exhaustive catalogue of information that should be revealed.